-First, I took the above data and aggregated them into “neighborhoods” using an algorithm called k-means (specifically, I used a modified version of a script I found here).
-Apologies to all you amateur map-makers out there: I made my best guess naming them by matching the centroids of my polygons to shapefiles provided by the New York Department of City Planning.
-The nice folks at the planning department were also kind enough to make available water boundaries so I could clip my shapes to land.
+First, we took the above data and aggregated them into neighborhoods using an algorithm called k-means (specifically, I used a modified version of a script I found here).
+Apologies to all you amateur map-makers out there: we made our best guesses naming them by matching the centroids of our polygons to shapefiles provided by the New York Department of City Planning.
+They also provided water boundaries so we could clip my shapes to land.
 Here are the neighborhoods as you know them (click to see in more detail; don’t complain if we didn’t get your area just right):

-Using a nifty visualization called a cartogram, I can show what each neighborhood would look like scaled by where people are using the Uber TAXI e-hail option:
+Using a nifty visualization called a cartogram, we show what each neighborhood looks like, scaled by where people are using the uberTAXI e-hail option:

-The second thing to know about demand in New York (or anywhere, really) is that it varies over time.
+The second thing to know about New York City demand (or anywhere, really) is that it varies over time.
 The city that never sleeps looks more like the city where people all wake up at once: huge spikes in demand occur on weekday mornings, with smaller bumps during the afternoon rush (more on this in the final figure).

-New York is also special because of a phenomenon that commuters have felt intuitively but that the New York Times recently quantified.
-Because of the way cab shifts are staggered, supply goes offline just when demand begins picking up again for the afternoon commute.
+New York City is also special because of a phenomenon that commuters feel intuitively, but that the New York Times recently quantified: because of the way cab shifts are staggered, supply goes offline just when demand begins picking up again for the afternoon commute.